CumulusNetworks/docs/content/cumulus-linux/Quick-Start-Guide/_index.md

 ### Wired Ethernet Management

 Switches supported in Cumulus Linux always contain at least one dedicated Ethernet management port, which is named eth0.
 This interface is geared specifically for out-of-band management use.
 The management interface uses DHCPv4 for addressing by default.
-You can set a static IP address with the Network Command Line Utility (NCLU) or by editing the [/etc/network/interfaces](http://manpages.debian.net/man/5/interfaces) file (Linux).
+You can set a static IP address with the Network Command Line Utility (NCLU) or by editing the `{{<exlink url="http://manpages.debian.net/man/5/interfaces" text="/etc/network/interfaces">}}` file (Linux).

 <details>